Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 - Seal Speed: 8
 - Range: 12

-Effects: If you hit, this deals no damage but restrains the opponent, inflicting a -2 Immobilization penalty, increased by 1 per point your Accuracy exceeds their defensive roll, with a maximum of -7.
+Effects: This attack is considered a Ranged Taijutsu Attack.
+If you hit, this deals no damage but restrains the opponent, inflicting a -2 Immobilization penalty, increased by 1 per point your Accuracy exceeds their defensive roll, with a maximum of -7.
 The chains themselves are still attached to the scroll, and therefore sufficient movement on the part of the victim will reduce this penalty, lowering it by 1 per four yards moved.
 Alternately, they can try to just wrestle free as a Speed 6 action, rolling 1d20+STR/5 against your 1d20+CHA/5+(the remaining immobilization penalty from Attached Meteor).

 ## C-Rank
 #### --( Shikoku Fuuin - Finger Engraving Seal )--